IEEE ITW 2015 Jeju logo

 On the Energy-Delay Tradeoff in Lossy Network Communications

-Lei Yu (National University of Singapore, Singapore); Houqiang Li and Weiping Li (University of Science and Technology of China, China); Zixiang Xiong (Texas A&M University, USA); Anders Høst-Madsen (University of Hawaii, USA)
+Lei Yu (Nankai University, China); Houqiang Li and Weiping Li (University of Science and Technology of China, China); Zixiang Xiong (Texas A&M University, USA); Anders Høst-Madsen (University of Hawaii, USA)

 Thu, 10 15 14:30 - 15:50